New sponsors have given Walkden cricketers a boost as the new season gets under way.

 “We’re doing pints and drinks for £2.
 We just want to get a bit of cash flow coming in so we can offer a better service.
 At the minute our service is going to be a bit limited for drinks and hospitality.
 When we’re playing again in May we want to give a bigger and better service.”

-If you’re interested in experiencing all that Walkden Cricket Club has to offer, head down to the club on Saturday from midday onwards.
-They have a large age range from juniors to adults if you want to get involved in playing.
+Anyone interested in experiencing all that Walkden Cricket Club has to offer, can head down to the club in Harriet Street on Saturday from midday onwards.
+They have a large age range from juniors to adults for any potential players.